samcat437/Milestone-3/README.md

 ### Via Heroku

-1. Navigate to the Github repository at [here](https://github.com/samcat437/Milestone-2).
+1. Navigate to the Heroku link [here](https://github.com/samcat437/Milestone-2).
-2. Choose "Settings."
-3. Click on "Pages."
-4. Ensure the main branch and the root directory are selected.
-5. Copy and paste the url into the browser or click on the live [link](https://samcat437.github.io/Milestone-2/).
+2. The Github reposity to view the code can be found [here](https://github.com/samcat437/Milestone-3).

 ### Via Gitpod